genomicsengland/panelapp/README.md

 If you need to debug a model use `shell_plus` extension, you can access it via `python manage.py shell_plus` - it will load all available models and Django settings.

+If you want to access admin panel you can either register on the website, and then change permissions via `shell_plus` or use `python manage.py createsuperuser` command.

+We also run Celery with RabbitMQ backend for async tasks.
+To run celery simply run `celery -A panelapp worker`

 Project configuration
 ---------------------